"Raindrops Keep Fallin'" songwriter Hal David dies at 91

 David served as president of ASCAP from 1980 to 1986.

-David is survived by his wife, sons Jim and Craig, three grandchildren and two stepsons.
+David is survived by his wife, Eunice, sons Jim and Craig, three grandchildren and two stepsons.

 (Reporting By Alex Dobuzinskis; Editing by Tim Gaynor and Peter Cooney)